snaky666/barber-/replit.md

 This project is a professional hair salon booking management system designed with a modern user interface and interactive 3D background animations.
 It provides a public booking interface, a client list view, an announcements page, and a comprehensive admin panel.
 The system is designed for a single-salon operation, focusing on efficient appointment management, client-driven day selection, and a visually engaging user experience.
 The business vision is to offer a streamlined, visually appealing, and highly functional booking solution for hair salons, enhancing both client interaction and administrative efficiency.

 ## Recent Major Updates (October 2025)
+- **GitHub Import to Replit** (October 17, 2025): Successfully imported from GitHub, configured Python 3.11, Node.js 20, and Three.js dependencies
-- **Replit Environment Setup** (October 13, 2025): Configured Python 3.11 server, workflow, and deployment settings
+- **Replit Environment Setup** (October 17, 2025): Configured Python 3.11 server, workflow, and VM deployment settings
 - **Configurable Working Days**: Admin can now add, remove, and configure working days dynamically through the admin panel
 - **Per-Day Capacity Management**: Each working day can have its own capacity setting (1-20 clients)
 - **Client Day Selection**: Clients now choose their preferred booking day from available options instead of automatic assignment